veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 - **Phase-Based Documentation:** Important changes made during each phase (alpha, beta, release) are documented in the revision history to keep readers informed of significant developments.
 - **Transition Between Phases:** When transitioning from one phase to another (e.g., from alpha to beta), we clear the document revision history.
 This practice helps keep the document uncluttered and focused on the relevant phase.
 - **Exclusion of Minor Changes:** Minor changes that are purely for wording clarification and do not involve adding new features or fixing bugs may be excluded from the revision history.
+Developers should prioritize ignoring formatting diffs when reviewing changes, as these do not affect logic or introduce new features.
+Focusing on substantive updates ensures efficient review and clear understanding of impactful modifications.
 - **Commit History in GitHub:** The document and its revision history are maintained in GitHub repository at <[https://github.com/veovera/enhanced-rtmp](https://github.com/veovera/enhanced-rtmp)>.
 Although the document revision history is cleared periodically, all commits and their messages are preserved in GitHub, ensuring a comprehensive record of all changes made.
 - **Version Changes:** When the version of the specification changes significantly (e.g., from v1 to v2), we again clear the revision history.
 Despite this, the full history of commits and their messages remains accessible in GitHub.